glosis-ld/glosis/docs/README_WiDoco.md

 A few documentation aspects are not automated by WiDoco and must be edited manually.
 In the future these task should either be automated locally or added upstream to WiDoco.

-* Add release and modified dates
-* Move last sentence of each Abstract to the Introduction
 * Remove section Main Module Description
 * Remove Rules sub-section
 * Remove References section